namgengr/Cpp/README.md

 # Cpp

-The repository contains various Qt C++ tutorials and sample projects.
+The repository contains various C++ tutorials and sample projects using the Qt IDE.

 * Comments - commenting syntax and examples
 * ESeriesRLC - derivation of preferred Resistor, Inductor and Capacitor (RLC) standard values